ankitsub96/Responsive-Design-Portfolio/README.md

 https://rocky-sands-42615.herokuapp.com/   -Secrets app- Authenticate Yourself with Username and Password and share Your secrets to the world!.
                                             App made with Express JS, data persistence using MongoDB and login session persistence using Express-Session.js.
 Authentication using Passport.js and social media login using OAuth 2.0.
-                                            !!It is recommended to register with an Email and password, while using same email ID as your social media logins!!
+                                            !!It is recommended to register first with an Email and password, while using same email ID as your social media logins!!

 https://serene-bayou-25678.herokuapp.com/   -Blog app- Create and access text-only blogs.
 App made with Express JS and data persistence using MongoDB